Header Image

 Home Learning:

-Home learning will be set on a Friday either on Seesaw or via a paper based task.
+Home learning will be set on a Friday either on Seesaw or via a paper-based task.
 Home learning should be completed by the following Thursday.
 Children should be able to attempt home learning independently, but may need some adult support to help them keep on task and to answer any questions if they get stuck.
 They may need some support with typing or annotating their work using the SeeSaw tools.
 Home learning tasks are normally English or maths based, but can take the form of topic or research based activities.

 Spellings: